2020 Presidential Polls: Close To Half Of All Voters Have Already Decided They Won’t Vote For Donald Trump

 “Do the math and the figures suggest that Trump needs to win nearly all of that ‘depends on the nominee’ vote to win the popular vote in 2020,” the report said.

-The poll found that the numbers were identical in what it identified as 11 “swing states,” which included Pennsylvania, Michigan, and Wisconsin, three states that Trump won by razor-thin margins in 2016.
+The poll found that the numbers were identical in what it identified as 11 “swing states,” which included Pennsylvania, Michigan, and Wisconsin — three states that Trump won by razor-thin margins in 2016.
 In those states, 46 percent of voters said they have already decided not to vote for Trump next year.
-Without these states, Trump would have almost no potential path to victory.
+Without these states, Trump might not have a clear path to victory.

 Trump may not get much of a reprieve from the Democratic Primary.
-Despite recently losing some of his lead, Vice President Joe Biden remains the race’s frontrunner and has consistently been the strongest candidate in hypothetical head-to-head matchups with Trump.
-Poll aggregation from Real Clear Politics show that Biden beats Trump by an average of nearly 9 points, top of all Democratic candidates.
+Despite recently losing some of his lead, former Vice President Joe Biden remains the race’s front-runner and has consistently been the strongest candidate in hypothetical head-to-head matchups with Trump.
+Poll aggregation from Real Clear Politics shows that Biden beats Trump by an average of nearly 9 points, putting him top of all Democratic candidates.
 If Biden can hold onto his lead in Democratic primary polling and win the nomination, it could be even more difficult for Trump to win over the undecided voters.

-Polls show that Trump trails all other Democratic frontrunners in hypothetical head-to-head matchups, though by smaller margins than he loses to Biden.
+Polls show that Trump trails all other Democratic front-runners in hypothetical head-to-head matchups, though by smaller margins than he loses to Biden.

 Donald Trump has seen troubling signs in other polls as well, even with his own party.
 As The Inquisitr reported, recent polling showed that support for impeaching the president was on the rise, both among all Americans and even specifically with Republican voters.
 Overall support for impeachment is now close to 50 percent in many polls.
 Trump’s overall job approval continues to dip as well, falling below 40 percent in some polls released this week.